Use this dialog to configure encoding options for a project and for the entire IDE.

 defined within a file, it cannot be configured, and is shown in grey font.
 If encoding

-is configurable, click the Default Encoding column for a selected
+is configurable, click the Default Encoding column for a selected file or

 directory, and choose encoding from the drop-down list.

 Encoding information embedded in a file overrides the selected one; encoding information for the nested files or directories overrides that for the outer directories or the whole project.